buddhist-uni/buddhist-uni.github.io/_tags/aging.md

 parents: [body, time]
 ---

-The process of getting older and the process of human development and decline.
+The process of getting older: human development and decline.